NyaomiDEV/Ampersand/README.md

 ## So, where's the download button?

 Ampersand is in alpha stage.
-There's a preview PWA at https://app.ampersand.moe and Android builds are handed over in our Discord server, in the hopes we could get a place to host them and just link them (sorry, we are currently broke...)
+There's a preview PWA at https://app.ampersand.moe and Android builds are available in the [Releases section](https://github.com/NyaomiDEV/Ampersand/releases).

 ## How will it be like when it's ready?